apache/trafficcontrol/docs/source/admin/traffic_ops/migration_from_20_to_22.rst

 Most users of Traffic Control have enough profiles to make the task of making these modifications manually a tedious and time-consuming process.
 A new utility ``traffic_ops/install/bin/convert_profile/convert_profile`` is provided to automatically convert an ATS 6.x profile into an ATS 7.x profile.
 This utility can be reused in the future for converting ATS 7.x profiles into ATS 8.x profiles.

-Usage example:
+Usage Example
+"""""""""""""
 #.
 Use Traffic Portal GUI to export profile to JSON ('Configure' -> 'Profiles' -> Desired profile -> 'More' -> 'Export Profile')
 #.
 Modify the Traffic Server version numbers to match your current Traffic Server 6.x RPM version and planned Traffic Server 7.x RPM version
 #.
 Run ``convert_profile -input_profile <exported_file> -rules convert622to713.json -out <new_profile_name>``
 #.
 Review output messages and make manual updates as needed.
 If you have modified a default value which the script also wants to change, it will prompt you to make the update manually.
 You may either do this directly in the JSON file or through the Traffic Portal GUI after import.
 #.
 Use Traffic Portal GUI to import the newly created profile ('Configure' -> 'Profiles' -> 'More' -> 'Import Profile')

 ..
 [1] Another name previously used for HTTP Delivery Services was ``ccr``